A Guide to the Most Stunning Photo Locations in Lake Tahoe

 Once at Monkey Rock you may encounter some fellow hikers waiting their turn to get a photo with the Monkey.
 You can choose to take a photo with the monkey or find a nearby boulder to relax on, eat a snack, and enjoy the spectacular views.

 ➳ Tip: Monkey Rock viewpoint has 360-degree views of Lake Tahoe, so don't forget to explore the south-facing views after photographing Monkey Rock.

 Who doesn’t love a super short hike with a great view?
 Cave Rock hike is a short easy 0.8-mile hike that will take you under 15 minutes to get to the viewpoint.
 This hike is right over the rock tunnel on Highway 50. ( I've actually driven through the tunnel many times completely unaware of the hiking trail right above it! ).

 The trailhead is located on Cave Rock Drive right off Highway 50.
 Drive to the top of the road and the trailhead will be on your left, you can’t miss it.
-From here walk about 10-15 minutes and you will arrive at the base of Cave Rock.
+From the parking area, it takes about 12 minutes or so to reach the base of Cave Rock.
 Take in the views from the base or make an easy climb to the top of the rock for amazing 360-degree views of Lake Tahoe.

 ➳ Tip: Cave Rock is a great spot to catch the sunset in Lake Tahoe.
 Hiking boots are also a good idea if you want to climb to the top of the rock.